tvsnarayana/tech-interview-handbook/front-end/css.md

 - https://css-tricks.com/the-image-replacement-museum/

-#### How would you approach fixing browser-specific styling issue
+#### How would you approach fixing browser-specific styling issues?

 - After identifying the issue and the offending browser, use a separate style sheet that only loads when that specific browser is being used.
-This technique requires server side rendering though.
+This technique requires server-side rendering though.
 - Use libraries like Bootstrap that already handles these styling issues for you.
 - Use `autoprefixer` to automatically add vendor prefixes to your code.
 - Use Reset CSS or Normalize.css.